 The Board of Directors shall meet quarterly with two of those meetings being held in conjunction with the General Meetings.
 All Board Members agree to attend at least half of the Board Meetings.
 Any business that is pertinent to AOS may be brought up and acted upon at any Board Meetings.
 The presence of a majority of the Elected Officers shall constitute a Quorum for the transaction of AOS business.
 The President, or in the Presidents absence, the most recent Past-President, shall preside at all Board Meetings.
 In the absence of both, the presiding officer shall be former Past-President and in his/her absence the presiding officer shall be chosen by majority vote of the members present at the Board Meeting.

-The Board of Directors shall be elected by Active Members who shall cast their votes either in person at the Annual Meeting, via email to the Secretary or by mailing their Election Ballot to the Secretary so that it is received prior to the Annual Meeting.
+The Board of Directors shall be elected by Voting Members who shall cast their votes either in person at the Annual Meeting, via email to the Secretary, by mailing their Election Ballot to the Secretary, or through an electronic balloting method, as selected by the Board, so that it is received prior to the Annual Meeting.

-Nominations for inclusion on the Election Ballot may be made by Active Members and must be made in writing to the Board of Directors prior to February 1st of the election year.
-Only nominees who are Active Members may be included on the ballot.
-Nominees may belong to other associations, but in order to hold an Elected Officer post they cannot be an officer of a similar association.
+Nominations for inclusion on the Election Ballot may be made by Voting Members and must be made in writing to the Board of Directors prior to twenty-one days before the Annual Meeting of the election year.
+Only nominees who are Voting Members may be included on the ballot.
+Nominees may belong to other associations, but, to hold an Elected Officer post, they cannot be an officer of a similar association.

-The Election Ballot shall be distributed electronically 30 days prior to the Annual Meeting.
+The Election Ballot shall be distributed at least 14 days prior to the Annual Meeting.

 The term for each Elected Officer shall be two years and begins with the announcement of their election at the Annual Meeting.
-In even numbered calendar years the following offices shall be elected: Football VP, Basketball Board Member, Membership Chairperson, Secretary, and Football Assignment Advocate.
-In odd numbered calendar years the following offices shall be elected: Basketball VP, Football Board Members, Treasurer, President, and Basketball Assignment Advocate.
+In even numbered calendar years, the following offices shall be elected: Football VP, Basketball Board Member, Membership Chairperson, Secretary, and Football Assignment Advocate.
+In odd numbered calendar years, the following offices shall be elected: Basketball VP, Football Board Members, Treasurer, President, and Basketball Assignment Advocate (if required).

 Elected Officers can be removed from office by unanimous vote of the other members of the Board of Directors for failing to execute the duties of their office.

-In the event that any vacancy occurs on the Board of Directors, the Board of Directors shall appoint an Active Member to that office at the next scheduled Board of Directors meeting or at a special meeting called for that purpose.
+In the event that any vacancy occurs on the Board of Directors, the Board of Directors shall appoint a Voting Member to that office at the next scheduled Board of Directors meeting or at a special meeting called for that purpose.
 A majority of the Elected Officers present at that meeting shall be required to fill the vacancy.

 A special meeting of the Board of Directors may be held at the call of the President or at the written request of four Elected Officers for any purpose.
 The Secretary shall email a notice, stating the purpose of the special meeting, to all Elected Officers at least ten days before the date of the meeting.
 No other business shall be considered or transacted at a special meeting called under this provision.